dawitanelay/starter-hugo-research-group/content/authors/吳恩達/_index.md

 ---
 # Display name
-title: 吳恩達
+title: Dawit blog

 # Username (this should match the folder name)
 authors:
-- 吳恩達
+- Dawit .M Anelay

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Professor of Artificial Intelligence
+role: Master of Artificial Intelligence student

 # Organizations/Affiliations
-organizations:
-- name: Stanford University
-  url: ""

 # Short bio (displayed in user profile at end of posts)
 bio: My research interests include distributed robotics, mobile computing and programmable matter.